 \begin{corollary} When $\G$ contains only one parity index, computing $\thresh_\G$ can be done by calling a sub-routine that finds the thresholds in a frugal-reachability (or a frugal-safety) bidding game.
-Moreover, by Thm.~\ref{thm:frugal-reach}, $\thresh_\G$ satisfies the average property in this case. \end{corollary}
+Moreover, by Theorem~\ref{thm:frugal-reach}, $\thresh_\G$ satisfies the average property in this case. \end{corollary}

 \paragraph*{Recursive step} Suppose that more than one parity index is used.
 Let $d \in \Nat$ denote the maximal parity index in $\G$.
 We assume access to a sub-routine that computes thresholds in frugal-parity games with a maximal parity index of $d-1$, and we describe how to use it in order to compute thresholds in $\G$.
-We assume that $d$ is even and we describe the algorithm from \PO's perspective.
+We assume that $d$ is even, and we describe the algorithm from \PO's perspective.
 The definition for an odd $d$ is dual from \PT's perspective.

 Let $F_d = \set{v: p(v) = d}$.
 Since $d$ is even, a play that visits $F_d$ infinitely often is losing for \PO.
 Thus, a necessary (but not sufficient) requirement to win is to ensure that $F_d$ is visited only finitely often.
 For example, a B\"uchi game can be modeled as follows: \PO is the co-B\"uchi player, the parity indices are $1$ or $2$, and the set $F_2$ denotes the accepting vertices, which \PO needs to visit only finitely often.